What is the definition of high blood pressure?

 - Swiss chard

 Blueberries, raspberries, and strawberries are easy to add to your diet.
-You can put them on your cereal or granola in the morning, or keep frozen berries on hand for a quick and healthy dessert.
+You can put them on your cereal or granola in the morning, or keep frozen berries on hand for a quick and healthy snack or dessert.

 3. Red beets